A Partially Separable Model for Dynamic Valued Networks

 \section{Discussion}

-This paper introduces a probability distribution of dynamic valued networks.
-In reality, the factors and processes that increase relational strength are usually different from those that decrease relational strength.
+This paper introduces a probabilistic model for dynamic valued networks.
+In practice, the factors and processes that increase relational strength are usually different from those that decrease relational strength.
 While dynamic network models should capture the intrinsic difference between consecutive networks, models neglecting the confounding effect of structural change may result in misinterpretation of network evolution.
-In this article, we generalize the STERGM from \cite{STERGM} to dissect the network transition with two intermediate networks, where one collects dyad value augmentation, and the other collects dyad value diminution.
+Inspired by \cite{STERGM}, we propose a PST ERGM to dissect valued network transitions with two sets of intermediate networks, where one manages dyad value increment, and the other manages dyad value decrement.
 Our proposed PST ERGM provides the interpretability of network evolution and the capability to forecast temporal trends.
-Our algorithms inherit the state-of-the-art estimation techniques of ERGM frameworks.

-The MCMC-based Maximum Likelihood Estimation algorithms remain computational intensive and require careful initialization.
-To align with the model's assumption and to address the challenge that the model is no longer fully separable, we estimate the parameters by drawing MCMC samples from the space of $\bm{y}^t$ with acceptance based on the construction of the augmentation network $\bm{y}^{+,t}$ and the diminution network $\bm{y}^{-,t}$.
-With Contrastive Divergence sampling to speed up parameter estimation, we seed an adequate initialized configuration with partial stepping on the log-likelihood ratio and we refine the parameter near its convergence by directly maximizing the log-likelihood.
-However, this mutually beneficial combination requests further deliberation to balance the accuracy of estimation and the burden of computation.